 Healing Waters features two float pods.
 Each one—roughly the size of a Mini Cooper—resembles a giant egg with a domed top that ideally is kept closed during your float to restrict outside stimuli, such as noise and light.
 You do, however, have complete control over your environment during your float and can choose to leave the lid fully open or slightly cracked if so desired.
 The pods are filled with around 200 gallons of body temperature water and 900 pounds of Epsom salt.

-“This wonderful combination makes you float like a cork,” according to the Hoogendoorns.
-“The water in the tank is literally saltier than the water in the Dead Sea.”
+“This wonderful combination makes you float like a cork,” says Gina.
+"The water in the tank is literally saltier than the water in the Dead Sea.”

 While floating you’re in a Theta state, which is that nice spot you’re in just before you go to sleep—the state of very deep relaxation.
 This makes the experience an excellent therapy for whatever ails you, mentally, psychologically and/or physically.